Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 37 trips per day across all routes, equating to approximately 88 weekly trips per individual stop.
+According to the 2021 Census, 27.6% of residents work from home, which may be influenced by COVID-19 conditions.
+Buses run approximately 37 trips per day across all routes, equating to about 88 weekly trips per stop.

 Frequently Asked Questions - Transport